Omoorion/Selenium_Steam_Logger/README.md

 # License
 ### I allow usage of my contributed part in this project for any usage excluding:
-- Usage for False purposes such as hacking
+- Usage for False purposes such as hacking.
 - Usage for the purpose of profiting.